Trajectory-guided discharge stratification for heart failure using short-context electronic health record sequence modeling: Discussion

 There are several limitations in our work.
-Firstly, our analysis is restricted to a Swedish \gls{hf} cohort and lacks external validation.
-Although \gls{hf} patients represent a heterogeneous population, our findings may not generalize to other disease cohorts.
-Secondly, the laboratories and medications were selectively curated for \gls{hf}, which restricts information and potentially limits the models to leverage learnable out-of-domain knowledge.
-Moreover, alternative formulations of the patient embeddings, such as the pre-concatenation of demographic information into the sequence instead of assigned embeddings, were not explored.
-Future work should focus on fusing the multi-modal nature of \glspl{ehr}, such as cardiac image data or parameters (e.g., left ventricular ejection fraction) and clinical text notes, with the token sequences to explore performance benefits.
-Additionally, the inclusion of information for specific medical disciplines and out-of-hospital settings provided by primary care or out-patient visits could prospectively enrich patient embeddings and trajectories.
+Firstly, \gls{tgds} was developed and evaluated on a Swedish \gls{hf} cohort for a specific clinical milestone with internal hospital but no external validation; although \gls{hf} represents a heterogeneous population, the absolute performance may not transfer to other healthcare systems.
+Secondly, laboratories and medications were selectively curated for \gls{hf}, which potentially limits the model from learning out-of-domain knowledge.
+Alternative patient embeddings, such as the pre-concatenation of demographic information into the sequence instead of separate embeddings, were not explored.
+Thirdly, \gls{tgds} establishes a predictive foundation for future decision-support applications; however, its clinical utility and implementation into clinical workflows have not yet been evaluated.
+Prospective studies involving clinicians and real-world workflow integration are required to determine whether \gls{tgds} predictions can improve clinical decision-making.
+Future work should fuse \gls{tgds} token sequences with multimodal \gls{ehr} signals, such as cardiac images or clinical text notes, to explore additional performance benefits.
+The inclusion of information for medical disciplines and out-of-hospital visits could prospectively enrich the trajectory representation used in \gls{tgds}.